laxmikant-ainapure/upcxx/BUILD.md

      upcxx library artifact and associated metadata.
   2. Internally manages its own GASNet builds.
 Need to support externally supplied GASNet.
-  3. Only GASNet conduit supported is SMP, need to extend to high-perf conduits of our target supercomputers.
-Requires using the "contrib/" configure scripts for some.

 ## Workflow ##